eliakatz/eliakatz/README.md

-- 👋 Hi, I’m @eliakatz
+- 👋 Hi, I’m Eliana Katz
+- I graduated Data science course, and starting my new career.
-- 👀 I’m interested in machine learning
+- I'm especially interested in ML (CV in particular) and IoT.

-- 📫 How to reach me ek.info1@gmail.com
+- 📫 eliakat07@gmail.com

 <!---
 eliakatz/eliakatz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.